 As a recipient of federal funds, Saginaw Valley State University is obligated to:

 The Office of Diversity Programs is responsible for implementing and monitoring SVSU's Title IX compliance.
-The Office of Diversity Programs in conjunction with the taskforce has established procedures for handing possible Title IX violations.
-The Title IX Coordinator and Representatives are as follows:
+The Office of Diversity Programs in conjunction with the taskforce has established procedures for handling possible Title IX violations.

 Actual, attempted or threatened sexual contact with another person without that person’s consent.
 Sexual assault can be a violation of SVSU’s Anti-Discrimination/Harassment Policy.
 It can also be a crime under the Michigan penal code.